-It answers questions you may have on accessing money, getting help with funeral expenses, dealing with your loved one's estate, and other practical issues you may be worried about.
+It answers questions you may have on accessing money, getting help with funeral expenses, dealing with the estate of the person who died, and other practical issues you may be worried about.

 Bereavement can be overwhelming and you may be going through many different emotions.
 Don't be afraid to ask for help if you need it.
 We have listed organisations that can help you at the end of this booklet.